-The Board of Directors has the number of members pursuant to the organization's bylaws (currently between three (3) and nine (9) members).
+The Board of Directors has the number of members pursuant to the organization's bylaws (currently between three (3) and thirteen (13) members with nine (9) active members as of the submission of the CWC 4 charter).
 These members have a range of skills and expertise that they bring to the Board, including finance, fundraising, school leadership, instruction, strategic planning, real estate, legal and other skills.
 These skills help provide oversight of critical areas of need for the organization and also provide important perspectives during Board deliberations to ensure that a broad range of perspectives and best practices are taken into consideration.
-The Board currently has several parent representatives to ensure that CWC 3 maintains the parent perspective when making decisions.
+The Board currently has several parents who serve as Board members to ensure that CWC 4 maintains the parent perspective when making decisions.